-During the informal public process that Western conducted regarding the revisions proposed in this filing, a commenter suggested that Western add ancillary services into the definition of the term "New Rate" in section 1.29 of Western's reciprocity Tariff.
+During the informal public process that Western conducted regarding the revisions proposed in this filing,14 a commenter suggested that Western add ancillary services into the definition of the term "New Rate" in section 1.29 of Western's reciprocity Tariff.
 Western agreed with the commenter's suggestion.
 The term "New Rate" was incorporated into Western's Tariff through a previous revision process.
 This was done to accommodate new language added concurrently in section 1.0 of Attachment J to Western's Tariff regarding change of rates.
-However, Western's review indicated that the phrase "ancillary services" was inadvertently omitted from the term's definition.
-Consequently, Western has modified section 1.29 of its Tariff so that the term "New Rate" is now defined as "the modification of a Rate for transmission or ancillary services provided by the Transmission Provider, that which has been promulgated pursuant to the rate development process outlined in Power And Transmission Rates, 10 C.F.R.
+However, Western's review indicated that the phrase "ancillary services" was inadvertently omitted from the term "New Rate" is now defined as "the modification of a Rate for transmission or ancillary services provided by the Transmission Provider, that which has been promulgated pursuant to the rate development process outlined in Power And Transmission Rates, 10 C.F.R.
 Part 903 (2006)."